What Is a Separation Agreement in Texas?

 It is advised to seek legal counsel from an experienced divorce attorney in Texas to help you draft an enforceable and comprehensive separation agreement.

-What are Temporary and Protective Orders?
+What Are Temporary and Protective Orders?

 In some cases, it may be appropriate to ask the Texas judge to issue a temporary or protective order.